Bald Tires: Why You Should Avoid Them At Any Costs

 If you read the international statistics, you would be surprised to see how many accidents occur specifically because of bald tires.
 Driving with such tires is extremely dangerous because the vehicle becomes extremely sensitive to handling.
 It is better to avoid a ride with bald tires at all costs than to expose yourself to imminent risk.
 Here's what can happen, if you still take the risk...

-As the tire treads wear down, it becomes much thinner and more sensitive to pressure.
+As the tire treads wear down, it becomes much thinner and more sensitive to pressure, stress, and load.
 Even the smallest pebble can cause damage to the thin tire, causing a puncture with a subsequent flat tire in the best scenario, and a blowout in the worst one.
 Delaying tire replacement is not a good idea at all.

 You risk turning your drive into an "ice-skating" experience if you dare to go with bald tires in the snow.
 The tires do not have special sipes to ensure a stable grip during the winter.
 Your vehicle will slide like a sled and you can lose control of it in seconds.